Sashks/bachelor-thesis/README.md

 2. Make bigger destinction between individual medical/financial requirements

+3. Add references in requirements.

-3. Medical/Financial use case: differences and similarities
+4. Medical/Financial use case: differences and similarities

-4. Hyperledger/Ethereum statements in regard to the medical/financial requirements.
+5. Hyperledger/Ethereum statements in regard to the medical/financial requirements.

 ## Meeting 01.11.21 ##